Gaspee affair: Background

-Duddingston and HMS Gaspee
+The enforcement became increasingly intrusive and aggressive in Narragansett Bay.
+Serious riots had in a number of instances occurred in response to what was considered by the colonists as an unjust incursion on their trade and livelihood.

+Rhode Islanders finally responded by attacking in 1764, and they burned in 1768 on Goat Island.
+Captain Samuel Hood of HMS Romsey reporting in 1767 that Gaspee was repaired at Halifax after damaging her gripe and false keel after going ashore near Rhode Island suggests Gaspee was no stranger to Rhode Islanders or its shoals.

-In early 1772, Lieutenant William Duddingston sailed HMS Gaspee into Narragansett Bay in Rhode Island to enforce customs collection and mandatory inspection of cargo.
+In early 1772, Lieutenant William Duddingston sailed Gaspee into Narragansett Bay to enforce customs collection and mandatory inspection of cargo.
 He arrived in Rhode Island in February and met with Governor Joseph Wanton.
 Soon after he began patrolling Narragansett Bay, Gaspee stopped and inspected the sloop Fortune on February 17 and seized 12 hogsheads of undeclared rum.
-Duddingston sent Fortune and the seized rum to Boston, believing that any seized items left in a Rhode Island port would be reclaimed by the colonists.

-This overbold move of sending Fortune to Boston brought outrage within the Rhode Island colony, because Duddingston had taken upon himself the authority to determine where the trial should take place concerning this seizure, completely superseding the authority of Governor Wanton by doing so.
-Furthermore, it was a direct violation of the Rhode Island Royal Charter of 1663 to hold a trial outside of Rhode Island on an arrest that took place within the colony.
+Duddingston sent the Fortune and seized rum to Boston, believing that any seized items left in a Rhode Island port would be reclaimed by the colonists.
+This move brought outrage within the Rhode Island colony, because Duddingston had taken upon himself the authority to determine where the trial should take place concerning the seizure, superseding the authority of Wanton.
+Furthermore, it was a direct violation of the Rhode Island Royal Charter to hold a trial outside of Rhode Island on an arrest that took place within the colony.

-After this, Duddingston and his crew became increasingly aggressive in their searches, boardings, and seizures, even going so far as to stop merchants who were on shore and force searches of their wares.
+Duddingston and his crew became increasingly aggressive in their searches, boardings, and seizures, even going so far as to stop merchants who were on shore and force searches of their wares.
 Public resentment and outrage continued to escalate against Gaspee in particular and against the British in general.
-A local sheriff threatened Duddingston with arrest, and Admiral John Montagu responded with a letter threatening to hang as pirates anyone who made effort to rescue ships taken by Duddingston during his operations.
+A local sheriff threatened Duddingston with arrest, and Rear Admiral John Montagu responded with a letter threatening to hang as pirates anyone who made effort to rescue ships taken by Duddingston during his operations.

-On March 21, Rhode Island Deputy Governor Darius Sessions wrote to Governor Wanton regarding Duddingston, and he requested that the basis of Duddingston's authority be examined.
-In the letter, Sessions includes the opinion of Chief Justice Stephen Hopkins, who argues that "no commander of any vessel has any right to use any authority in the Body of the Colony without previously applying to the Governor and showing his warrant for so doing."
-Wanton wrote to Duddingston the next day, demanding that he "produce me your commission and instructions, if any you have, which was your duty to have done when you first came within the jurisdiction of this Colony."
-Duddingston returned a rude reply to the Governor, refusing to leave his ship or to acknowledge Wanton's elected authority within Rhode Island.
+On March 21, Rhode Island Deputy Governor Darius Sessions wrote to Wanton, requesting that the basis of Duddingston's authority be examined.
+Sessions includes the opinion of Chief Justice Stephen Hopkins, who argues that "no commander of any vessel has any right to use any authority in the Body of the Colony without previously applying to the Governor and showing his warrant for so doing."
+Wanton wrote to Duddingston the next day, demanding "produce me your commission and instructions, if any you have, which was your duty to have done when you first came within the jurisdiction of this Colony."
+Duddingston returned a rude reply to Wanton, refusing to leave his ship or to acknowledge Wanton's elected authority within Rhode Island.